ubco-W2022T2-data301/project-group-group04/README.md

 - Person 1: one sentence about you!
 - Person 2: one sentence about you!
-- Person 3: one sentence about you!
+- Person 3: Hello, I'm Sky and I'm a computer science major with a data science minor at UBC.
+I'm interested in data science and I'm excited to learn more about it in this course!

 ## Images